NoyE-R/JF_B5_GetAround/README.md

 # Presentation of the repository
 - Three Machine Learning projects of the Jedha Bootcamp certification (Data Fullstack) including linear regression, classification and clustering analysis.
-- Avalaible video presention the analytic approach and results: Vidyard link
+- Avalaible video presention the analytic approach and results: Vidyard [link](https://share.vidyard.com/watch/Zn9CGMy66me9zVaf5SB6jZ?)
 - Contact e-mail: [contact](noyer.estelle@gmail.com)

 # Studied projects in this repository
 - dashboard: project aiming to propose online dashboard compiling data analysis of Get Around dataset.
-You can find the dashboard at this link: https://getaround23.herokuapp.com/
+You can find the dashboard at this [link](https://getaround23.herokuapp.com/)
 - api: project aiming to create /predict endpoint on a new API.
-You can find the dashboard at this link: https://getaround23fastapi.herokuapp.com/docs
+You can find the dashboard at this [link](https://getaround23fastapi.herokuapp.com/docs)

 # Folder organization
 - data: